 If all that sounds a bit overwhelming, you’ll be glad to know that this bootcamp includes one-on-one mentorship.
 Every week, you’ll have a half an hour call with your mentor to discuss blockers and projects.

 Note that to enroll in this program, students should have an analyst or software engineering background and knowledge of SQL and Python.
 Spots for this program are limited, so all applicants are required to fill out a questionnaire, which may be followed by a phone interview or a survey that tests your coding and data skills.

-Considering that this bootcamp is 450 hours long and includes career services, it’s no surprise that the refund rate so far has only been 3%.
+Considering that this bootcamp is 450 hours long and includes career services, it’s no surprise that the refund rate has only been 3%.
 Springboard also claims that upon completing this program, most students see an average salary increase of $25,800.
-With that in mind, it’s fair to say it’s one of the best online data engineering courses on the market currently.
+With that in mind, it’s fair to say it’s one of the best online data engineering courses on the market.